nguyenthanhjt/google-data-analytics-professional-certificate-course/README.md

-# README: Google Data Analytics Professional Certificate
+# README: [Google Data Analytics Professional Certificate] documentation

 Welcome to my learning repository for the Google Data Analytics Professional Certificate.
 This repository is created to document and track my progress as I journey through the courses.
-Whether you're a fellow learner, potential employer, or someone interested in data analytics, feel free to explore the content and contribute.
+Whether you're a fellow learner, a potential employer, or someone interested in data analytics, feel free to explore the content and contribute.

 ## Purpose